jianxunbak/Assignment-3.12/lesson-new.md

 It is also possible to use a custom generator.
 You can read more about the generators [here](https://www.baeldung.com/jpa-strategies-identity-sequence-table).

-Next we will add the `@Column` annotation to the `name` field to specify the name of the column in the database table that this field will be mapped to.
+Next we will add the `@Column` annotation to the `id` field to specify the name of the column in the database table that this field will be mapped to.

 ```java
 @Id